Skip to Main Content

 An American Express National Bank high-yield savings account comes with an interest rate that is much higher than the national average.
 The online-only bank requires no minimum deposit to open an account and charges no monthly service fees.

-Choosing an AmEx savings account over one at a brick-and-mortar bank means you lose access to in-person banking.
-American Express doesn’t offer a checking account, so you might need to also have an account at another bank to transfer money into and out of your AmEx high-yield savings account.
-AmEx caps the number of withdrawals and transfers out of the savings account at nine a month, higher than the six-withdrawal limit that other banks impose.
+Choosing an AmEx high-yield savings account over one at a brick-and-mortar bank means you’ll miss out on access to in-person banking.
+American Express doesn’t offer a checking account, so you might also need one at another bank to transfer money into and out of your AmEx high-yield savings account.
+AmEx caps the number of withdrawals and transfers out of the savings account at nine a month, higher than the six-withdrawal limit that many other banks impose.

 American Express savings account interest rate

-Here are the details of the AmEx savings account.
+Here are the details of the American Express high-yield savings account.

 Account name APY Minimum deposit